Furkhtmensch/CustomCImplementations/README.md

 %.xxxf -> takes float/double and prints with the first xxx decimal places (change the limit of decimal places and you can use even more 'x' :D)

+dprint() is a rather specific function.
+It takes as the first argument the number of following arguments.
+For example, dprint(3, 1, 2, 3); outputs:"1 2 3\n".

+However, it also works for floats/doubles, all you have to do is pass a negative argument as the first argument, instead.
+Example: dprint(-3, 1.13, 2.2, 3.213); outputs:"1.13 2.20 3.21\n" (that is, disregarding the possible floating pointer imprecisions).
+As you have seen, it shows 2 decimal places by default.
+You can change that if you want, all you need to do is go to CIOTools.h, look for the function and follow the comment's instructions.
+After you do, you can pass as the second argument the number of decimal places, such that: dprint(-3, 3, 1.13, 2.2, 3.213); outputs:"1.130 2.200 3.213\n".

-In order to include it in your program, all you need to do is bring the nprint.h into the program folder and write the beginning include "nprint.h" (simple tutorial, if you want to use it differently to the research yourself). example.c is a short example of it's usage.
+In order to include it in your program, all you need to do is bring the CIOTools.h into the program folder and write the beginning include "CIOTools.h" (simple tutorial, if you want to use it differently to the research yourself). example.c is a short example of it's usage.